 As part of the MOU, the parties established an escrow account to support and manage the payments for potential future PFAS liabilities.
 The MOU provides that: (i) no later than each of September 30, 2021 and September 30, 2022, Chemours shall deposit \$100 into an escrow account and DuPont and Corteva shall together deposit \$100 in the aggregate into an escrow account, and (ii) no later than September 30 of each subsequent year through and including 2028, Chemours shall deposit \$50 into an escrow account and DuPont and Corteva shall together deposit \$50 in the aggregate into an escrow account.
 Subject to the terms and conditions set forth in the MOU, each party may be permitted to defer funding in any year.
 Additionally, if on December 31, 2028, the balance of the escrow account (including interest) is less than \$700, Chemours will make 50% of the deposits and DuPont and Corteva together will make 50% of the deposits necessary to restore the balance of the escrow account to \$700.
 Such payments will be made in a series of consecutive annual equal installments commencing on September 30, 2029 pursuant to the escrow account replenishment terms as set forth in the MOU.
 Any funds that remain in escrow at termination of the MOU will revert to the party that deposited them.
 As such, future payments made by the Company into the escrow account will remain an asset of Chemours, and such payments will be reflected as a transfer to restricted cash and restricted cash equivalents on its consolidated balance sheets.
-As per the terms of the MOU, the Company deposited \$100 into the escrow account in September 2022 and in 2021, which is recognized as restricted cash and restricted cash equivalents on its consolidated balance sheets at March 31, 2024 and December 31, 2023.
+As per the terms of the MOU, the Company deposited \$100 into the escrow account in September 2022 and in 2021, which is recognized as restricted cash and restricted cash equivalents on its consolidated balance sheets at December 31, 2023.
 No withdrawals are permitted from the escrow account before January 2026, except for funding mutually agreed-upon third-party settlements in excess of \$125.
 Starting in January 2026, withdrawals may be made from the escrow account to fund Qualified Spend if the parties' aggregate Qualified Spend in that particular year is greater than \$200.
 Starting in January 2031, the amounts in the escrow account can be used to fund any Qualified Spend.
 Future payments from the escrow account for potential future PFAS liabilities will be reflected on the Company's consolidated statement of cash flows at that point in time.
-During 2023, \$209 was drawn by Chemours from the escrow account to fund a portion of the U.S public water system class action suit settlement, which remains in escrow in a qualified settlement and is recognized as restricted cash and restricted cash equivalents on the Company's consolidated balance sheets at March 31, 2024 and December 31, 2023.
+During 2023, \$209 was drawn by Chemours from the escrow account to fund a portion of the U.S public water system class action suit settlement, which remained in escrow in a qualified settlement and was recognized as restricted cash and restricted cash equivalents on the Company's consolidated balance sheets at December 31, 2023.
+With the Effective date of such settlement being reached, Chemours no longer maintains its reversionary interest to the underlying restricted funds within the Water District Settlement Fund and, as such, the restricted cash and cash equivalents and the associated accrued liabilities were derecognized in the second quarter of 2024.
+Further discussion related to the U.S public water system class action suit settlement is included under the heading "United States Public Water System Class Action Suit Settlement and Related Opt-Outs" within this "Note 16 -Commitments and Contingent Liabilities".